 In addition to national membership fees, The 50th State Archery Club has annual membership dues, JOAD session fees and practice range fees.
 There are also individual equipment costs and travel expenses should you decide to compete on a national level.

 The club officially meets once per week but practicing at least once a week between sessions is recommended to develop proper form and skills.
 If you are planning on competing, members are required to practice at least 3 times a week.

 Do you compete on a national level?

 Yes, in addition to the JOAD mail-in tournaments, we participate in several National JOAD tournaments throughout the year.
-The 50th State Archery Club participates in the NFAA Vegas Shoot (Las Vegas, NV), JOAD National Indoor Championships (Sacramento, CA), Arizona Cup (Phoenix, AZ), USAT Series: SoCal.
-Showdown (Chula Vista, CA) and the Easton JOAD OUtdoor National Championships (Decatur, AL).
+The 50th State Archery Club participates in the NFAA Vegas Shoot (Las Vegas, NV), JOAD National Indoor Championships (various locations), Arizona Cup (Phoenix, AZ), USAT Series: SoCal.
+Showdown (Chula Vista, CA) and the Easton JOAD Outdoor National Championships (Decatur, AL).